Wolfgang Petrick: Artistic development

-Wolfgang Petrick radically turned away from the Pop Art movement that emerged in the USA and England in the 1950s.
+Petrick radically turned away from the pop art movement that emerged in the USA and England in the 1950s.
 Against the background of his personal experiences in a world ravaged by war and still threatened by it, it did not seem to him to be artistically productive.
 Instead, he experimented with role models like Richard Lindner, but Petrick found the flash and boldness of American advertising art to be too dominant.
-Rather, he was influenced by works by Jean Dubuffet, the representative of Art Brut, and the paintings by James Ensor, a “crosser” of expressionism, surrealism, and his symbolism: “A retrospective about him was my awakening experience,” said Petrick, remembering the Belgian ‘’Painter of Masks’’: “In the 1960s there was a real sense of optimism.”
+Rather, he was influenced by works by Jean Dubuffet, the representative of art brut, and the paintings by James Ensor, a “crosser” of expressionism, surrealism, and his symbolism: “A retrospective about him was my awakening experience,” said Petrick, remembering the Belgian ‘’Painter of Masks’’: “In the 1960s, there was a real sense of optimism.”

-In his forms of expression, Wolfgang Petrick is connected to the theories of New Objectivity, Carl Gustav Jung's symbolism and impulses from Art Brut.
+In his forms of expression, Petrick is connected to the theories of New Objectivity, Carl Gustav Jung's symbolism, and impulses from Art Brut.
 To do this, he dealt with one of the most extensive collections of art by mentally ill people, the Prinzhorn Collection.
 The significance of Petrick's work became apparent in 2011 with his participation in the exhibition “From Kirchner to Today.
 Artists react to the Prinzhorn Collection”.

 Petrick explained further artistic influences, the differentiation as a critical realist from other forms of realism in 2004 during an interview in New York City: “the New Objectivity, which was in a certain way part of Dadaism — or other [artists] like Grosz, Dix and maybe Beckmann."
 Outside [West] Berlin there were different forms of realism that manifested themselves as a reaction to abstraction: "the Nouveau Réalisme in Paris, the Capitalist realism of Gerhard Richter, Sigmar Polke and the Düsseldorf scene, as well as photorealism in California.
 The critical realists differed from these forms of realism in their skepticism towards cultural excess and the dehumanizing tendency of consumer culture."

 For the expression of the faces in his pictures, Petrick initially chose a template “that cannot be surpassed in terms of realism – the ‘’Atlas for Forensic Medicine’’ by the Austrian forensic scientist Otto Prokop, published in 1963 by ‘’VEB Verlag Volk und Gesundheit‘’.
-Here he finds photos of the slain, stabbed and shot.
+Here he found photos of the slain, stabbed and shot.
 The strangely pale faces of the dead with their staringly open eyes survive in his paintings."

 In Petrick's Berlin studio at the Schlesisches Tor, portrait drawings of models were added: mostly women like those from glossy magazines, which, according to Tim Gierig in 1988, were described as "with his equipment of deformed people” dive into apocalyptic worlds: “The weapon and the prosthesis are rigid.
 Frogmen and vacuum cleaner Amazons enter the stage.”

 The collision of the organic and the mechanical provokes an eye-catcher, but the robot people rather serve as drastic guideposts through the hell-like circles but on this side of the world.